holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/06_fsms/lesson_plan.md

 #### Day 2

 - Reflection
-    - What are FSAs
+    - What are FSMs
-    - Where are FSAs
+    - Where are FSMs
         - Turnstiles: http://csunplugged.mines.edu/Activities/FSA/FSA.pdf
         - Automatic doors
-    - Do example FSA together
+    - Do example FSM together
         - Only accepts 101
         - Accepts anything that starts with 11
-    - Create example FSA together
+    - Create example FSM together
         - Rejects anything that starts with 11
         - Accepts anything that ends wtih 11
 - Break into pairs:
-    - Do `fsa_worksheet.docx`
+    - Do `fsm_worksheet.docx`

 ##### Homework